DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-15 Meeting Notes.md

 - Did any levels feel like they were too big or too small?
 - Any bugs?
 - Any crashes?

+#### Should I Do more Organized Playtesting?
+I feel like if I just told y'all to play a build of the game, the feedback we get probably wouldn't be as useful as it could be.
+Instead, should we do more organized playtesting

+Should I set up a more organized playtesting session where I can watch people play the game and ask them questions in real-time?

 # Goals for v0.16.0: